STHobbes/First-FTC/README.md

 before we start customizing for the specific competition.
 We call the drive base the **traction** for the robot.
-The **traction** requires a physical implementation (frame, motors, wheels), a software controller configuration (connection of the REV controller to the motors, IMU, and other sensors), and software implementation of move functions that can be used to build the autonomous program.
+The **traction** requires a physical implementation (frame, motors, wheels), a software controller configuration (connection of the REV controller to the motors, IMU, and other sensors), and software implementation of move functions that can be used to drive the robot and build the autonomous program.
 This project is all about the software implementation of driver control and move functions.

 The selection of physical implementation from most simple is: